OR-11/Whether-collide/README.md

 # Whether-collide
- This C# program is a collide progeam.
+ The C# program is a collide program.

 ## How to use